Want the perfect workout program?Take Quiz

 Flexion and extension are the two primary movements that occur at joints.
 When a joint is extended, it opens; and when it flexes, it closes.
 The term “arm curls'' can refer to any number of isolation exercises that consist of the arm flexing at the elbow joint.

-Sitting, standing, palms up, palms down, with dumbbells, with barbells, with weight plates - there are literally dozens and dozens of different ways to do arm curls, and they all have their own little uniqueness in the way they train the arms.
+Sitting, standing, palms up, palms down, with dumbbells, performing barbell curls, with weight plates - there are literally dozens and dozens of different ways to do arm curls, and they all have their own little uniqueness in the way they train the arms.
 That being said, their main focus is to train your arm flexors...

 While most think of the biceps when they think of arm flexors, there are actually three different arm flexors.
 Two of these muscles are located on the upper arm and one muscle is located on the forearm.
 Together, these three muscles work to flex the elbow as well as with supination and pronation of the arm: